CMPUT301F24cooked0/cooked0-potatoes/doc/CRC cards/Facility.md

 ## Details

-- Represents a physical location (room).
-There is exactly one and only one facility per organizer.
+- There is exactly one and only one facility per organizer.